Ruth Draper: Career

 Such theatre luminaries as Bernard Shaw, Thornton Wilder, John Gielgud, Katharine Hepburn, Maurice Chevalier, Laurence Olivier, and Uta Hagen were among those impressed by Draper's artistry and talent, as were the authors Henry James, Henry Adams, Edith Wharton, and Agatha Christie.
 Draper inspired characters in two of Christie's works: Carlotta Adams in the 1933 novel Lord Edgware Dies and Aspasia Glen in the short story "The Dead Harlequin".
 Christie wrote: "I thought how clever she was and how good her impersonations were; the wonderful way she could transform herself from a nagging wife to a peasant girl kneeling in a cathedral."

 In 1951 King George VI awarded Draper honorary membership in the Order of the British Empire with the rank of Commander (CBE).
 On April 29, 1953, she had lunch with C. S. Lewis the day after he saw her performance at the New Theatre in Oxford.
 Nearly a quarter century earlier she gave a performance at Windsor Castle after an invitation from King George V and Queen Mary.

 Draper had many relationships in Italy, in large part through her connection with Lauro De Bosis, a young Italian poet and writer who died in 1931 after a daring flight over Rome during which he threw thousands of leaflets denouncing Benito Mussolini and the National Fascist Party.

 Death

-Ruth Draper died on December 30, 1956, of an apparent heart attack, just hours after giving a performance on Broadway at the Playhouse Theatre.
+Ruth Draper died on December 30, 1956, of an apparent heart attack, just hours after giving a performance on Broadway at the Playhouse Theatre, the first frame of a scheduled four-week run.
 Draper's family had a summer home in Islesboro, Maine, which she purchased from her family and where she spent increasing amounts of time in her later years.
 A short biography of Draper is among several collected by the Anglo-Italian writer Iris Origo in her 1984 book, A Need to Testify.